darcygx/darcygx/README.md

 - 👀 I’m interested in tensor-based signal processing; MIMO; machine learning
 - 🌱 I’m currently pursuing the Ph.D. degree
 - 📫 How to reach me xiaogong@bjtu.edu.cn
+- Some codes have been given on my supervisor's git https://github.com/wc253

 <!---
 darcygx/darcygx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.